What are planning views? Understand how it works

 Note: Manual refreshes are not necessary post 2025.7.0 release, which is scheduled for the October 27, 2025 go-live.
 The application identies and automatically refreshes the planning views that has data changes.

 The Delete option allows you to remove an existing planning view when it is no longer needed.
-Deleting a planning view will permanently remove it from the system, and it cannot be restored once deleted.
+Deleting a planning view permanently removes it from the system, and it cannot be restored.

 You can delete a planning view by clicking on the Delete icon.
 The application asks for confirmation before deleting the planning view.